.png)

 The Wine List as Extension of the Kitchen's Position

-The wine program at Beetle is organised around organic and biodynamic producers from Germany, Austria, and Italy's South Tyrol.
+The wine program at Beetle is organized around organic and biodynamic producers from Germany, Austria, and Italy's South Tyrol.
 That geographic tightening is deliberate.
 German and Austrian wines, particularly from the organic and biodynamic tier, share a philosophical alignment with what the kitchen is doing: a preference for terroir legibility over intervention.
 South Tyrol extends the list into northern Italian Alpine production, where altitude and Germanic viticultural traditions produce wines that pair naturally with the lighter, vegetable-forward dishes that anchor the menu's early stages.

 For guests with a deeper interest in German and Austrian wine production, the list at Beetle functions as a concentrated introduction to the organic tier of those regions.
 It is a different reference point from the cellar at Käfer-Schänke, which operates in a different price bracket and format, or the wine thinking at Museum.
 Beetle's list is narrower by design and more purposeful for it.